The U.S. Congress is funding a modest assault on the great firewall of China.

 The study covered the United Arab Emirates, Syria, Algeria, and Jordan, and found heavy censorship of anything relating to sex.

-report from the Open Net Initiative (ONI).
-It adds: It is unclear, however, whether Bing's keyword filtering in the Arab countries is an initiative from Microsoft, or whether any or all of the Arab states have asked Microsoft to comply with local
+new report from the Open Net Initiative (ONI).
+It adds: It is unclear, however, whether Bing's keyword filtering in the Arab countries is an initiative from Microsoft, or whether any or all of the Arab states have asked Microsoft to comply

 ONI performed the study by testing the search terms inside the countries.
 Banned words include sex, intercourse, breast, nude, and many more in both the English and Arabic language.